 Grid View

 The grid view, accessible in a lower tab of the central pane, displays data modeling objects in a tabular layout, as an alternative to the existing ER diagram view, graph view, or hierarchical schema view.
 It displays modeling objects as rows and their properties as columns.
-You can sort, filter, group, and configure which columns are visible.
-You can even edit some properties directly in the grid.
-For additional use cases, for example with vlookups or macros it is still possible to export to Excel and import from Excel from the Tools menu.
+You can configure which columns are visible, then sort, filter, and group.
+You can even edit some properties directly in the grid, or download a grid report in Excel format.

-• the entity grid, which lists the attributes of a single entity, when having the entity opened in an upper tab.
+- the entity grid, which lists the attributes of a single entity, when having the entity opened in an upper tab.

 Those grids are accessible via the lower tab "Grid View":

-• in second position, right after the Schema tab at entity level
+- in second position, right after the Schema tab at entity level

 Both grids share the same behavior for column configuration, sorting, filtering, and grouping.
 The main difference is the scope of the rows.
 Behavior specific to the model grid can be found further below.